 - October 7: First day for voting at Auditor's Office.
 Voting available weekdays 7:45 to 5:30.
 First day to send mailed ballots.

-- October 8: City primary daye; primary was NOT needed in Iowa city or University Heights
+- October 8: City primary day; primary was NOT needed in Iowa City or University Heights

 - October 14: County does not observe federal Columbus Day holiday; office open

 - October 25: Pre-registration deadline and mailed absentee ballot request deadline for November 5 election, 5 PM.
 Voters may still register after this date using the election day registration procedure.
 In-person early voting is still available after this date.

 - November 4: Last day for in-person early voting at Auditor's Office, 7:45 to 5:30 PM.
 Postmark deadline for mailed absentee ballots.